-Hybrid Architecture

-CNNs have been found to be successful for use in toxicity prediction tasks in the literature,46-48 and are very popular QML analogs of classical architectures.49-53 The popularity of QCNNs partly stem from only needing to operate on small sections of input data at a time, rendering them feasible for NISQ devices.
-We employ a quantum-classical architecture where the first convolutional layer is replaced by a quantum circuit and is subsequently followed by classical pooling, a classical convolutional layer, and fully connected layers as depicted in Figure 4.
+Hybrid Architecture.
+CNNs have been found to be successful for use in toxicity prediction tasks in the literature of use in toxicity prediction tasks in the literature and are very popular QML analogues of classical architectures.
+The popularity of QCNNs partly stems from only needing to operate on small sections of input data at a time, rendering them feasible for NISQ devices.
+We employ a quantum-classical architecture where the first convolutional layer is replaced by a quantum circuit and is subsequently followed by classical pooling, a classical convolutional layer, and a fully connected layer, as depicted in Figure 4